The best way to enjoy refreshing kiwis is to grow them on your own! Here is all the information on How To Grow Kiwi In a Pot!

 Harvesting and Storage

 If you start your kiwis from seeds, it is likely that your plants will begin producing fruits in around three years.
-There are a few varieties that bear fruits much earlier such as the Arctic, that can bear fruits after just one season.
+There are a few varieties that bear fruits much earlier such as the Arctic, which can bear fruits after just one or two seasons.